Asafmazar/website/content/authors/admin/_index.md

 #- Visitors
 ---

-I'm a behavioral scientist and Postdoctoral Research Fellow at The Wharton School at the University of Pennsylvania.
+I'm a behavioral scientist and postdoctoral research fellow at The Wharton School at the University of Pennsylvania.
 I study how people form desirable habits, and how they can break undesirable ones.

 My work uses field studies, nudges, Ecological Momentary Assessment (EMA), geospatial analysis, and surveys to paint a broad picture of how behavior change takes place in real-world settings.
 Before entering academia, I played [harpsichord](https://en.wikipedia.org/wiki/Harpsichord) and jazz piano.
 You can read more about my work below or [email me!](#contact)